-Uzbekistan Discovery Trails : June 10th to 18th' 2023
+Uzbekistan Discovery Trails : April 25th to May 2nd

 Famous for its incredible historical cities; delightful Uzbekistan is the land of the great Khanates and Sultanates – the kingdoms that controlled the Silk Road of Khiva, Bukhara and Samarkand.